 Library Permission Form

 All thesis projects are archived electronically at the Smith Libraries.
 The library needs permission from you in order to catalog your thesis.
-You and your adviser must sign the Smith College Libraries Permission Form for Honors Project (Word document).
+You must sign the Smith College Libraries Permission Form for Honors Project (Word document).
 Deliver a hard copy to Mary Lou Bouley, Collection Services, Neilson Library.
 If you do not submit the form your thesis project cannot be catalogued.

 The college-wide honors program is administered by SHIP under the Committee on Academic Priorities (CAP).
 Send questions to the dean of the senior class, who serves as chair of the subcommittee, at email@example.com.